Confessions of an Addict: The First Time I Wore Lingerie Under a Trench Coat

 Looking back on that moment though, I can see how it became the foundation for a lot of my perspectives about lingerie today, even though I didn’t know it at the time.
 Here’s a quick list:

-- buy lingerie for you, not for him (or her, if your partner happens to be a woman)
+- buy lingerie for you, not your partner

-- in that same vein, buy what makes you feel sexy, not what other people say is sexy
+- in that same vein, buy what makes you feel good, not what other people say is sexy

-- dump anyone who says you look ridiculous in lingerie.
+- dump anyone who laughs at you and says you look ridiculous in lingerie.
 Immediately.

 I told The Boyfriend about this story a few weeks ago, and his response was, (and I quote) “What an asshole.”
 Followed by, “So when are you going to come over in lingerie and a trench coat for me?”
 And you know what?
 Since our 2 year anniversary is coming up at the end of this month, I just might…